willhardy/djdd/README.rst

    - the version hash to be built
    - the build directory (see below for creating the build directory)

-To create a build directory run eg `django-deb-deploy --build-directory /path/to/build-dir/ --initialize git+http://server.com/git/repository --debian jessie`.
+To create a build directory run eg `django-deb-deploy init --dir /path/to/build-dir/ --clone git+http://server.com/git/repository --debian jessie`.
 This will:
    * create a debbootstrap instance in the given directory
    * install any required packages
    * create the required system users and groups